OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:60

 > So that He abandoned the dwelling place at Shiloh,
-> The tent which He had pitched among people,
+> The tent He had set among people,

 ## Psalm 78:61

-> And gave up His strength to captivity,
+> And gave His strength into captivity,
 > And His glory into the hand of the enemy.

 ## Psalm 78:62

-> He also turned His people over to the sword,
+> He also delivered His people to the sword,
 > And was filled with wrath at His inheritance.

 ## Psalm 78:63

-> Fire devoured His young men,
+> Fire consumed His young men,
-> And His virgins had no wedding songs.
+> And His maidens had no wedding songs.

 ## Psalm 78:64